liamwh/Veloxide/README.md

 ### In-progress

+- [ ] Add [OPA](https://www.openpolicyagent.org/) + [Envoy](https://www.envoyproxy.io/) for authorization example
+- [ ] Implement CQRS and the concepts of aggregates, entities, domain events and commands.
-- [ ] Make todo done field an enum instead of bool for demonstrative purposes
+- [ ] Make todo "done" field an enum instead of bool for demonstrative purposes
 - [ ] Add a project model with a has-many relationship to the todo model
 - [ ] Consider adding [SeaORM](https://www.sea-ql.org/SeaORM) for async Object Relational Mapping instead of writing raw SQL